boushphong/k8s-training/README.md

 Show information about the kubernetes cluster
 - kubectl get all

-Deploy a pod to the cluster
+Deploy a pod to the cluster. or to configure changes (when yaml file being edited)
 - kubectl apply -f <file_name>.yaml

+Delete a pod or a service. --force to forcefully terminate the pod
+- kubectl delete pod <pod_name>
+- kubectl delete service <service_name>

-Get more information about a pod
+Get more information about a pod or service
 - kubectl describe pod <pod_name>
+- kubectl describe service <service_name>

 Connect to a pod and execute command against that pod
 - kubectl exec <pod_name> <command>